mrspaceman/my-blog-pages/_posts/2024-03-261-fixing-my-ender-5-s1.md

 Oh, the fan stopped again.

 Little tip here.
-Never turn you back on your 3D printer as that's when the goblins must come out to break something.
+Never turn you back on your 3D printer as that's when the gremlins come out to break something.
 You'll never see them, but thats my only explanation.

 So, I cooled everything down, remove the power and removed the fan connector, checked it over and put it back into the LPCBBOH, fired everything back up and set the nozzle temp again.
 The fan is working.